bbauska/JS-Notes4Pros/README.md

 <!-- My Script -->
 <script>
 function initialize(){
-// foo is safely hidden within initialize, but. var foo = '';
+// foo is safely hidden within initialize, but... var foo = '';
 }
-// .my initialize function is now accessible from global scope.
+// ...my initialize function is now accessible from global scope.
 // There is a risk someone could call it again, probably by accident. initialize();
 </script>